JulianSamphire/ReformatCode/README.md

 If you set this value to true it will try to place a space after the comment token.
 If you set it to false it will remove the space after the comment token, if you leave it blank it will not add/remove a space and will leave whatever is already there.

-    CheckMismatchedPar (true)

-If you set this value to true it will check if there are matching parentheses on the line.
-If not it will add a comment to the end of the line notifying you of the fact.
+### Error Checking

+The error message will automatically be removed when you move off the line if the error is corrected without altering the format or spacing of the error message.

-    MismatchedParComment (')
+    MessageComment (')

-This is the comment type used for the mismatched parentheses notification.
+This is the comment type used for error message notifications.
+This setting can either be `'`, `//` or `Rem`.

-    MismatchedParMessage ("MISMATCHED PARENTHESES")
+    MessageParMismatched (MISMATCHED PARENTHESES)

 This is the message that is shown to notify you if there are mismatched parentheses on the line.
+Setting this to `_` (underscore) will turn off checks for this setting and the error message will not be shown.

+    MessageParOpening (MISSING OPENING PARENTHESIS)

+This is the message that is shown to notify you if there is a missing opening parenthesis on the line.
+Setting this to `_` (underscore) will turn off checks for this setting and the error message will not be shown.

+    MessageParClosing (MISSING CLOSING PARENTHESIS)

+This is the message that is shown to notify you if there is a missing closing parenthesis on the line.
+Setting this to `_` (underscore) will turn off checks for this setting and the error message will not be shown.

+    MessageQuoteMismatched (MISMATCHED QUOTES)

+This is the message that is shown to notify you if there are mismatched quotes on the line.
+Setting this to `_` (underscore) will turn off checks for this setting and the error message will not be shown.

+### Debugging

     DebugLevel (0)

 Reports debug information (see `System.DebugLog` for more information).
 This setting is off by default, setting to 1 will show some debug information, 2 will show detailed debug information.

-*Note: If you set your settings modules “Include In” settings (under advanced settings) to all unchecked then none of the constants you place inside will be included in your built application.*

 ## Code Replacements
 ([Jump to to this point in the video](https://youtu.be/IAVjh-xiO0w?t=13m22s))